Grimwolf89/ResumeReact/README.md

 # ResumeReact
-A technical resum created using React
+A technical resume for a software developer created using React